DevOps Lifecycle Explained: Definition, Phases, Components, and Best Practices

 Continuous Testing:

 Testing automation is one of the critical elements of the DevOps model, guaranteeing software quality and reliable application operation.
-Checks are conducted constantly, from active code testing to joint tests and end-to-end tests.
+Checks are constantly conducted, from active code testing to joint and end-to-end tests.

 Continuous Monitoring:

-Effective observability of applications and infrastructure must be implemented for early detection of issues and possible resolutions.
+The effective observability of applications and infrastructure must be implemented to detect issues early and find possible resolutions.
 Monitoring tools give deep insight into application performance, system health, and user experience, thereby enabling quick reactions and preventing the collapse of these elements.

 Continuous Feedback: